jaganthoutam/enterprise-ai-document-platform/installation.md

 **For any questions or issues, please refer to the project README or contact the maintainers.**

 ## Summary
-This guide covers the full deployment process for your Bedrock AI application, from prerequisites to verification, based on React frontend and AWS backend components.
+This guide covers the full deployment process for your Bedrock AI application, from prerequisites to verification, based on React frontend and AWS services components.
 Refer to this for any future deployments.